pdxbellasaurus/UofO19react/README.md

     * [Landing Page](#Landing-page)

 ## Overview
-The applications allows a user to: \
+The application built with React and Semantic UI, allows a user to have quick access to an employee directory
-*Details comming soon*

 ## Getting Started

 To get a local project up and running follow these simple steps.